jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

         settings, while inhalation or intravenous conscious sedation it is the best option for special or excessively apprehensive patients.
 General anesthesia is only necessary in cases of major surgery such as the orthognathic and maxillofacial.</p>\n"
-    - question: What is general anesthesia?
+    - question: What is General Anesthesia?
       answer: "<p>It can be defined as induced, controlled and reversible intoxication of the central nervous system that produces unconsciousness, temporary amnesia, analgesia, loss of sensation, muscle relaxation and suppression of autonomic